DrunkenAlcoholic/Reborn-Profile-Manager/README.md

   - Spinner animation during operations to ensure responsiveness.

 - **Visual Enhancements**:
-  - Includes a customizable logo in the header and success dialogs.
   - Modern GTK-based interface that integrates with Linux system themes.

 ---